Email FacebookTwitterMenu burgerClose thin

 Share

 Most people have heard of traditional IRAs and Roth IRAs.
-Both are vehicles for saving money for your retirement, separated only by their tax treatment.
-There are two other types of individual retirement accounts, though, that aren’t as common: the SIMPLE IRA and the SEP-IRA.
+Both are popular vehicles for saving money for your retirement, separated only by their tax treatment.
+There are also two other types of individual retirement accounts that aren’t as common: SIMPLE IRAs and SEP-IRAs.
 Knowing what each of these accounts offers can help you decide which is right for you, or which to offer your employees if you’re a small business owner.
-A financial advisor can help you create a financial plan to reach your retirement goals.

 What Is a SIMPLE IRA?

-SIMPLE IRA stands for Savings Incentive Match Plan for Employees Individual Retirement Account.
-It is a type of employer-sponsored retirement plan designed for small businesses with 100 or fewer employees.
-It allows both employers and employees to contribute to retirement savings straightforwardly and cost-effectively.
-A SIMPLE IRA functions fairly similarly to a traditional IRA, but it has a higher contribution limit.
+It is a type of employer-sponsored retirement plan for small businesses with 100 or fewer employees.
+It allows both employers and employees to contribute to retirement savings in a straightforward and cost-effective manner.

 How a SIMPLE IRA Works

-Eligible employees can choose to make elective deferrals.
-This works just like a 401(k) plan, where employees defer a certain amount of their pre-tax income into the plan.
-The employer can also make contributions to employee accounts, either by matching employee contributions or as a non-elective contribution.
-In a non-elective contribution, the employer decides to put money in the employee’s account regardless of whether the employee participated in the plan that year.
+The employer can also make contributions to employee accounts, either by matching employee contributions or as a nonelective contribution.
+In a nonelective contribution, the employer deposits money into the employee’s account, regardless of the employee’s participation in the plan that year.

 Who Can Open a SIMPLE IRA?